Saturday, February 13, 2016

 "It is a calendar that utilizes dot patterns for a year (of 12 or 13 months) and is based upon a 28 day lunar month.
 The total of days (13 x 28) produces a year of 364 days.
 The 28 dots in the lower box represent days and were entered by working downward and to the right.
 The last row of dots shows the artist in the process of rechecking his dot count.
 Then a new and final dot was entered in the right edge of the box which indicated 12 vs. the desired 13 calendar months.
 But why not show 13 months. the answer is that this would have violated ceremonial rules of "duality," and would be" bad luck"."
 (Eaton 1999: 150)

 Well, Mr. Eaton does have the correct count of the numbers of dots.
-I cannot, however, follow the reasoning that says it has to have 13 dots for months, but stopped with 12 because 13 would be bad luck.
-It seems to me that fear of 13 (triskadekaphobia) is pretty much a European/Christian.
+I cannot, however, follow the reasoning that says it has to have 13 dots for months but stopped with 12 because 13 would be bad luck.
+It seems to me that fear of 13 (triskadekaphobia) is pretty much a European/Christian concept.

 According to Wikipedia:

 Now, I admit that there is still a lot to learn about the Fremont Indian culture, but I am willing to predict that they were not Christians of European descent.
-The Fremont culture was a pre-Columbian culture found in eastern Utah and northwestern Colorado from roughly AD 1 to AD 1300, and not Puebloan.
+The Fremont culture was a pre-Columbian culture found in eastern Utah and northwestern Colorado from roughly AD 1 to AD 1300.
 "It was adjacent to, roughly contemporaneous with, but distinctly different from the Anasazi culture."
 (Wikipedia)

 Note, the real panel has a great deal of other imagery on it that Eaton had to ignore.
 One other interpretation that he wrongly made is his portrayal of the star chart over the left shoulder (our left, not the bird's) of the heron.
-In the photograph of the panel this can be seen as a feathered plume which is actually attached to the bird.
+In the actual panel this can be seen as a feathered plume which is actually attached to the bird.
+Careful examination of the photo shows that the surface of the area surrounded by dots had been scraped smooth.
+It would have originally appeared lighter against the patina of the rock surface.

 Eaton, William M.